Private equity: Healthcare investments

+Incentives

+Loans lent for private-equity acquisitions are often sold to others as securities leaving the original lender uninvolved with the outcome of the loan.

 Wealth capture

-According to conservative Oren Cass, private equity captures wealth rather than creating wealth, and this capture can be "zero-sum, or even value-destroying, in aggregate."
+According to conservative Oren Cass, private equity captures wealth rather than creating it, and this capture can be "zero-sum, or even value-destroying, in aggregate."
 He describes "assets get shuffled and reshuffled, profits get made, but relatively little flows toward actual productive uses."

 Influence on inequality

 Bloomberg Businessweek states that:PE may contribute to inequality in several ways.
 First, it offers investors higher returns than those available in public stocks and bonds markets.
 Yet, to enjoy those returns, it helps to already be rich.
-Private equity funds are open solely to “qualified” (read: high-net-worth) individual investors and to institutions such as endowments.
+Private-equity funds are open solely to "qualified" (read: high-net-worth) individual investors and to institutions such as endowments.
 Only some workers get indirect exposure via pension funds.
 Second, PE puts pressure on the lower end of the wealth divide.
-Companies can be broken up, merged, or generally restructured to increase efficiency and productivity, which inevitably means job cuts."
+Companies can be broken up, merged, or generally restructured to increase efficiency and productivity, which inevitably means job cuts.